Mental Health and Wellbeing Partnership for BaNES, Swindon and Wiltshire

 The BSW Mental Health and Wellbeing Partnership is a new collaboration made up of:

-- Alabaré – A national homelessness and mental health charity based in Wiltshire
+• Alabaré – A homelessness and mental health charity in the South West and Wales

 We have worked closely with former providers, Bath Mind, Swindon and Gloucestershire Mind and Rethink to ensure a smooth and supportive transition for all clients, staff, and partners.